Enix · 1986 · Tokyo, Japan

 The Dragon Quest Overture is perhaps the most performed video game piece in orchestral history.
 Sugiyama conducted it himself at major concert venues worldwide, from the NHK Hall in Tokyo to Carnegie Hall in New York.

-"I composed the music the way I would compose an orchestral piece, then arranged it down to what the Famicom hardware could express.
-The chip music was always the reduction; the symphony was the original thought."
+Sugiyama composed the Dragon Quest scores as orchestral works first, then arranged them down to what the Famicom hardware could express.
+The chip music was always the reduction; the Symphonic Suite was the primary form.
+This is why the NHK Symphony recordings were released before the games: the orchestral version was finished first.

 Go Deeper